-There are two ways to consider when accounting for credit card processing fees or merchant fees: either as a cost of sales (or COGS) or as an operating expense.
+There are two methods to consider when accounting for credit card processing fees or merchant fees: either as a cost of sales (or COGS) or as an operating expense.
 Here are the pros and cons of each.

 Cost of Sales Method